 The Salem Public Library Foundation is operated by an all-volunteer, community-based Board of Directors.

 Current board members include:

 Bob d’Entremont, President

 Dorothy M. Leonard

 Judy Martin, Vice President

-Representative from the Friends of Salem Public Library
+Dillon Peck (Rep. from the Friends of Salem Public Library)

 The Board meets monthly, on the fourth Thursday, in the Salem Public Library Heritage Room.
 Committee meetings are called as needed.
 Led by a President (elected annually with a Vice-President, Treasurer, and Secretary), the Board of Directors works with Foundation staff to carry out the three major duties of the Foundation.
 Those targeted duties are:

 • Management of the Endowment

 • Gifting of funds to Salem Public Library projects and programs